2 min read

 5. Heating Time: Stainless steel takes a bit longer to heat compared to plastic or glass.
 So, expect slightly longer microwaving times.

-7. Microwave Power: These boxes are best buddies with microwaves up to 1000W.
+7. Microwave Power: These boxes work with microwaves up to 1000W.
 Anything higher might be a bit too intense.

 9. Lid Management: The lids are not microwave-safe.
 Always remove the lid before microwaving your food.

-Using stainless steel boxes in the microwave might sound like a magic trick, but it’s really just good design and smart science.
-By following these tips, you can enjoy the convenience of microwaving without the worry.
+Using stainless steel boxes in the microwave might sound scary at first , but it’s really just good design and smart science.
+By ensuring the container you are using is certified microave safe and following these safety tips, you can enjoy the convenience of microwaving without the worry.

 Also in BLOG